Hawwa11/INTICarPark/README.md

 - Employer project by Diploma in IT students from INTI International College Subang.
-- This is a carparking slot reservation app.
+- This is a carpark slot reservation app.